Afek-Sakaju/sparta-war-room/README.md

 ### Another features i been using in this project:

--   [x] **_passport_ authentication** : authenticate user by compare crypted password with user plaintext password request by the bast practice guidance.
+-   [x] **_jwt_ authentication** : authenticate user by compare crypted password with user plaintext password request by the bast practice guidance.
 -   [x] **_mongoose_ schema hooks** : use pre save hook that crypt the user password before creating user (update user data not applied).
 -   [x] **_postman_** : exported postman collection for _postman_ software :
         `login_and_register_rest_api.postman_collection.json`